 While in active status Judge Albritton served for six years on the national level as a member of the Judicial Conference of the United States's Court Administration and Case Management Committee, by appointment of Chief Justice William Rehnquist.
 In 2003, he was honored by the Boy Scouts of America with an award designating him a Distinguished Eagle Scout.

-Judge Albritton and his wife, Jane, have three sons, all attorneys, six grandchildren, and two great-grandchildren.
+Judge Albritton and his wife, Jane, have three sons, all attorneys, six grandchildren, and three great-grandchildren.